VA Certificate of Eligibility

 National Guard / Reserve 6 years, OR 90 days active duty under Title 10 Points statement or NGB Form 22 typically required

-Surviving Spouse Spouse must have died in service or from a service-connected disability Must not have remarried (with limited exceptions); VA Form 26-1817 needed
+Surviving Spouse Spouse died in service or from a service-connected disability Must not have remarried (with limited exceptions); VA Form 26-1817 needed

 Three Ways to Get Your VA COE

 There are three ways to get your COE.
-The fastest one is usually through your lender.
-Most VA-approved lenders have access to the VA's online system, called WebLGY, and can pull a COE in a matter of minutes during your application.
-You don't need to do anything ahead of time for this to work.
+The fastest is through your lender.
+Most VA-approved lenders access the VA’s online system, called WebLGY, and retrieve a COE in minutes during your application.
+You don’t need to prepare anything ahead of time for a standard service history.

-If you want to get it yourself before talking to a lender, you can apply online through VA.gov using your login credentials.
-The third option is to mail in VA Form 26-1880, but that can take several weeks.
+If you want to apply on your own before contacting a lender, you can do it through VA.gov using your login credentials.
+The third option is mailing in VA Form 26-1880, which can take several weeks.
 Mail is generally a last resort.

 Method Estimated Time What You Need Best For